What happens after I apply for Student Finance?

 If you don’t hear from SFE within a few weeks of applying, phone them on 0300 100 0607 to check the progress of your application, and to ask whether you need to provide any further evidence.

-If SFE decide that you are eligible for Student Finance, they will send you a Student Finance Entitlement letter stating the amount of tuition fee loan and money for living costs that you have been awarded.
+If SFE decide that you are eligible for Student Finance, they will send you a Student Finance Entitlement letter stating the amount of Tuition Fee Loan and money for living costs that you have been awarded.
 Keep this letter safe.
 If you will be getting a Tuition Fee Loan, you need to show this letter when you come to enrol at QMUL.
-If have an online account with SFE, you can see the full breakdown of your entitlement and payment amounts on there (look for the page called ‘your student finance 2016/17’).
-The full breakdown of your entitlement and payment amounts will no longer be listed on your entitlement letter, it will just state the total amount of money that you are entitled to
+The full breakdown of your entitlement and payment amounts will not be listed on your entitlement letter, it will just state the total amount of money that you are entitled to: you can see the full breakdown on your online SFE account (look for the page called ‘your student finance 2018/19’).

 Once you have enrolled, QMUL will let SFE know you are attending and the first instalment of your Student Finance for living costs will be paid into your bank account.
 Your Tuition Fee Loan will automatically be paid to QMUL in three instalments through the academic year.